square/workflow-swift/Samples/Tutorial/Tutorial5.md

             // Start from the edit step so we can simulate saving:
             .renderTester(initialState: TodoWorkflow.State(
                 todos: todos,
-                step: .edit(index: 0)))
+                step: .edit(index: 0)
-            .render(
-                // Only specify the expected workflows for this render:
-                expectedWorkflows: [
+            ))
             // We always expect the TodoListWorkflow
-                    ExpectedWorkflow(
+            .expectWorkflow(
                 type: TodoListWorkflow.self,
-                        rendering: BackStackScreen.Item(
+                producingRendering: BackStackScreen.Item(
                     screen: TodoListScreen(
                         todoTitles: ["Title"],
-                                onTodoSelected: { _ in }))),
+                        onTodoSelected: { _ in }
+                    ).asAnyScreen()
+                )
+            )
             // Expect the TodoEditWorkflow.
 Additionally, simulate it emitting an output of ".save" to update the state.
-                    ExpectedWorkflow(
+            .expectWorkflow(
                 type: TodoEditWorkflow.self,
+                producingRendering: BackStackScreen.Item(
-                        rendering: BackStackScreen.Item(screen: TodoEditScreen(
+                    screen: TodoEditScreen(
                         title: "Title",
                         note: "Note",
                         onTitleChanged: { _ in },
-                            onNoteChanged: { _ in })),
+                        onNoteChanged: { _ in }
+                    ).asAnyScreen()
+                ),
-                        output: TodoEditWorkflow.Output.save(TodoModel(
+                producingOutput: TodoEditWorkflow.Output.save(TodoModel(
                     title: "Updated Title",
-                            note: "Updated Note")))
+                    note: "Updated Note"
-                ],
+                ))
+            )
-                assertions: { items in
+            .render { items in
                 // Just validate that there are two items in the backstack.
                 // Additional validation could be done on the screens returned if so desired.
                 XCTAssertEqual(2, items.count)
-                })
+            }
             // Validate that the state was updated after the last render pass with the output from the TodoEditWorkflow.
-            .assert { state in
-                XCTAssertEqual(
+            .assert(
-                    TodoWorkflow.State(
+                state: TodoWorkflow.State(
                     todos: [TodoModel(title: "Updated Title", note: "Updated Note")],
-                        step: .list),
+                    step: .list
-                    state)
-            }
+                )
+            )
     }

 }